McIntosh-Lab/stroke_ct_model/README.md

 Repository for code and data supporting Johnston et al. (2024) - Secondary thalamic dysfunction underlies abnormal large-scale neural dynamics in chronic stroke (in press)

 See stroke_ct_model_ms_analyses.ipynb to reproduce results reported in manuscript.

+Raw data to be released at: http://www.braincode.ca/content/controlled-data-releases#dr023

 ## Abstract
 Stroke causes pronounced and widespread slowing of neural activity.
 Despite decades